Phone: (802) 651-5961

 Students are not allowed to have pets in classrooms, residence halls, in College vehicles (including shuttle buses) or at College-sponsored events.
 Service Animals and Assistance Animals, as defined in the Service Animals and Assistance Animals section below, are exempt from this pet provision.
 Fish are permitted in residence halls in an aquarium that holds 10 gallons of water or less.
 Fish must be removed from the residence halls during extended break periods.

 Champlain College recognizes that Service Animals and Assistance Animals can play an important role in facilitating the independence of some individuals with certain types of disabilities.
 In addition, the health and safety of Champlain College students, faculty, staff, and the Service Animal or Assistance Animal is an important concern.
 Therefore, Service Animals and Assistance Animals that meet the criteria described below will be exempt from the pet provision above.
-College community members who have questions about the presence of Service Animals or Assistance Animals on campus should direct those questions to the Center for Counseling and Accommodation Services (CCAS).
+College community members who have questions about the presence of Service Animals or Assistance Animals on campus should direct those questions to the Counseling and Accommodations Center.

 Requirements of Service Animals, Assistance Animals and their owners include: